You are currently viewing CYCL Face Guard Anti Pollution Scarf A Cyclist’s Must-have (Review)

 Face guard: Left the filter can be seen and the band to adjust the tube to your head size.
 On the right of the photo you see the bottom of the scarf and how the tube looks like from the inside except for the filter area.

-While the packaging isn’t value added to the product, it is worth mentioning that it is recyclable.
+While the packaging isn’t value added to the product, it is recyclable.

-style blogger in sports gear tieing shoes on a rock
+style blogger in sports gear tyeing shoes on a rock

 Alaskan woman in pollution scarf, workout gear on dirt looking down the road